 With only 5 ingredients, this smoked chile verde is simple to make and requires little more than seasoning your meat, watching your smoker temp, and giving it a little bit of time.

-With your smoker preheated to 225 degrees, smoke the pork for 8 hours.
+With your smoker preheated to 225 degrees, smoke the pork for 8 hours straight on the grill grates.
 You’re aiming for the internal temp of the meat to reach 160-165 degrees F. Make sure you have a reliable meat thermometer on hand so you get an accurate reading.

-Once your meat is between 160-165 degrees F, remove it from the smoker and dump the three cans of chile verde sauce goodness right over the meat.
-Using a large sheet of heavy duty aluminum foil, tightly wrap the meat.
+Once your meat is between 160-165 degrees F, remove it from the smoker and place in a disposable aluminum pan.
+Dump the three cans of chile verde sauce goodness right over the meat.
+Using a large sheet of heavy duty aluminum foil, tightly cover the pan.
 You want to create an airtight seal, allowing the meat to braise inside the foil.

 Return the meat to the smoker for an additional 2-3 hours.
 Remove the meat when the internal temp reads 195-203 degrees F. Allow the meat to rest for 30 minutes to 1 hour before shredding and serving.
 Taste the pork and add additional salt, as needed.

 I love some good Tex-mex or Mexican-inspired BBQ.
 Sometimes you just can’t beat the spicy, sweet flavors of these recipes.
 Check out more BBQ recipes from Hey Grill Hey when you’re wanting a kick of great flavor.

 Smoked Chile Verde Recipe

 Watch the video below, and let’s make something delicious!
 I’m all about helping you make better BBQ, feed the people you love, and become a BBQ hero Check out more Hey Grill Hey behind the scenes action on Instagram, Facebook, and YouTube!

 Smoked Chile Verde

 - 1 8-10 pound bone-in pork shoulder (AKA Boston butt)